News & Blogs

 What Causes Pitcher’s Elbow?

 Pitcher’s elbow results from the repetitive stress put on the elbow during overhead throws.
-It is the most common of baseball elbow injuries.
+It is the most common of baseball elbow injuries and a leading cause of chronic baseball pitcher elbow pain.

 Pitcher’s elbow occurs in professional baseball players but can also occur in amateur athletes and young baseball players.
 One of the biggest risk factors is the amount of pitching.
 The risk increases with the total number of pitches per game, innings per season, and months of pitching per year.